LawDevNull/BullCityFoodraiser/README.md

 We can't make this happen each year without the community's support!

 - To help the Foodraiser financially, check out [our Donate page](https://github.com/LawDevNull/BullCityFoodraiser/blob/main/DONATE.md).
-- To volunteer on-site with the 10th Annual Foodraiser, please mark your calendars for 3-7 December 2024!
-A volunteer page will be provided closer to the event.
+- To volunteer on-site with the 11th Annual Foodraiser, please mark your calendars for 9-12 December 2025!
+Volunteers can sign-up at [this SignupGenius page](https://www.signupgenius.com/go/10C0F48AAAE28A4FB6-58834837-december#/).